-- Raised approximately \$53 million with a strong institutional shareholder base, including \$6.2 million raised through a private placement flow-through financing during the Q1-2020. - Successfully completed the acquisition of the Troilus Gold property from First Quantum. - Completed the acquisition and construction of a 50-man exploration camp, and increased capacity to 75 from 50. - Signed a Pre-Development agreement with the Cree Nation of Mistissini. - Opened an information center in Mistissini and an office in Chibougamau. - Announced a 90% increase in total estimated mineral resource from the 2016 resource estimate with Indicated of 3.9 Moz at 1.0 g/t and Inferred of 1.2 Moz at 1.0 g/t. - Successfully graduated from the TSX Venture Exchange to the Toronto Stock Exchange ("TSX"). - Successfully completed the acquisition from Emgold of an additional 209 mineral claims adjacent to the Troilus Gold property. - Completed two drill programs, a 36,000 metre program in 2018 and a 36,000 metre program in 2019.
+- Raised approximately \$66 million with a strong institutional shareholder base, including \$12.8 million raised through a private placement financing of common and flow-through shares subsequent to the end of the quarter. - Successfully completed the acquisition of the Troilus Gold property from First Quantum. - Completed the acquisition and construction of a 50-person exploration camp, and increased capacity to 75 from 50. - Signed a Pre-Development agreement with the Cree Nation of Mistissini. - Opened an information center in Mistissini and an office in Chibougamau. - Reported an update to its mineral resource estimate in November 2019 with a 69% increase from the previously reported 2018 mineral resource estimate in the pit-constrained indicated category, and total estimated indicated mineral resource of 4.71 million ounces AuEq and total estimated inferred mineral resource of 1.76 million ounces AuEq. - Successfully graduated from the TSX Venture Exchange to the Toronto Stock Exchange ("TSX"). - Successfully completed the acquisition from Emgold of an additional 209 mineral claims adjacent to the Troilus Gold property. - Acquired 3 mining claims from O3 Mining Inc. that fall within the boundaries of the northern block of the Troilus project. - Completed approximately 75,000 metres of drilling over three drilling programs. - Commenced its Pre-Feasibility Study ("PFS") and is in the process of initiating engineering.
+It is anticipated that the PFS will be completed in the first half of 2021.

-Subsequent to the end of the guarter, the Company:
+Subsequent to the end of the quarter, the Company: